The New Timber Trail Adventure Loop – A tribute to the road builders

 What is the best way to ride this route?

 On your adventure motorcycle lol.
 It doesn’t matter which way you go, but it was ground tested riding clockwise starting in Norland in the southwest corner of the loop.
-Heading north from Norland is perhaps the largest paved section of the route, all the way around to the Haliburton Forest.
-This surfaced section offers amazing roads for your ADV bike to stretch its legs.
+Heading north from Norland is perhaps the largest paved section of the route, taking you up through Eagle Lake, all the way around on Harburn Road, a longtime favourite.
+This road takes you almost all the way to the quaint town of Haliburton which has lots of fuel, food and accommodation options.

-Harburn Road, a longtime favourite, takes you almost all the way to the quaint town of Haliburton which has lots of fuel, food and accommodation options.
 Gravel greets you as you head east out of Haliburton, all the way to Burleigh Road which takes you into Wilberforce.
 Here you hit more gravel just before the Elephant, Peterson Road combo taking you up to Maynooth where we suggest stopping for some delicious coffee and pastries at Sun Run Cafe and Bakery.

 For those hardcore adventure seekers, the optional “Call my Mom” advanced route heads north of Peterson Road connecting with Highway 127 just north of Maynooth.
 This logging access road which is also used as the local ATV and snowmobile trail is full of surprises. **Experts only – always ride this section with a buddy.